 A few years passed and through the recommendation of Dr. Bobby Roberson, Trinity Baptist Church in Mocksville, North Carolina contacted Brother Cox about becoming their pastor.
 Although dreading to leave family and friends behind, once again, Preacher Cox was open to the Will of the Lord.
 December 2, 1984, Trinity Baptist Church voted Preacher Cox in as their new pastor.

 Since Preacher has been here, the church has grown from an average attendance of around 200 to almost 900.
 When he took the church there were five bus routes, currently there are 16 bus routes, some using two buses every week.
-Under his leadership, the church has started Extension Sunday Schools, Bible Clubs, a Christian School, a Rest Home Ministry, and a Daily Radio Ministry.
+Under his leadership, the church has started Extension Sunday Schools, Bible Clubs, Project Chapels, a Rest Home Ministry, and a Daily Radio Ministry.
 Brother Cox serves as his own Bus Director and is the captain of the Lexington I bus route.